-• :type - for slots of :db-kind :base or :key, the :type slot option has a special interpretation such that Lisp types, such as string, integer and float are automatically converted into appropriate SQL types for the column onto which the slot maps.
+• : type - for slots of :db-kind :base or :key, the :type slot option has a special interpretation such that Lisp types, such as string, integer and float are automatically converted into appropriate SQL types for the column onto which the slot maps.
 This behaviour may be overridden using the :db-type slot option.
 The valid values are:

-''' string - a variable length character field up to default-string-length characters. (string n) - a fixed length character field n characters long. varchar - a variable length character field up to default-string-length characters. (varchar n) - a variable length character field up to n characters in length. char - a single character field integer - signed integer at least 32-bits wide (integer n) float (float n) long-float number (number n) (number n p) tinyint - An integer column 8-bits wide. [not supported by all database backends] smallint - An integer column 16-bits wide. [not supported by all database backends] bigint - An integer column 64-bits wide. [not supported by all database backends] universal-time - an integer field sufficiently wide to store a universal-time.
-On most databases, a slot of this type assigned a SQL type of BIGINT wall-time - a slot which stores a date and time in a SQL timestamp column.
-CLSOL provides a number of time manipulation functions to support objects of type wall-time. duration - stores a duration structure.
-CLSOL provides routines for wall-time and duration processing. boolean - stores a T or NIL value. generalized-boolean - similar to a boolean in that either a T or NIL value is stored in the SQL database.
+'''

+varchar - a variable length character field up to default-string-length characters.

+(varchar n) - a variable length character field up to n characters in length.

+char - a single character field

+integer - signed integer at least 32-bits wide

+(integer n)

+float

+(float n)

+long-float

+number

+(number n)

+(number n p)

+smallint - An integer column 16-bits wide. [not supported by all database backends]

+bigint - An integer column 64-bits wide. [not supported by all database backends]

+universal-time - an integer field sufficiently wide to store a universal-time.
+On most databases,

+a slot of this type assigned a SQL type of BIGINT

+wall-time - a slot which stores a date and time in a SQL timestamp column.
+CLSQL provides a

+number of time manipulation functions to support objects of type wall-time.

+duration - stores a duration structure.
+CLSQL provides routines for wall-time and duration processing.

+boolean - stores a T or NIL value.

+generalized-boolean - similar to a boolean in that either a T or NIL value is stored in the

+SQL database.
 However, any Lisp object can be stored in the Lisp object.
-A Lisp value of NIL is stored as FALSE in the database, any other Lisp value is stored as TRUE. keyword - stores a keyword symbol - stores a symbol list - stores a list by writing it to a string.
-The items in the list must be able to be readable written. vector - stores a vector similarly to list array - stores a array similarly to list : column - specifies the name of the SQL column which the slot maps onto, if : db-kind is not '''
+A Lisp value of NIL is

+stored as FALSE in the database, any other Lisp value is stored as TRUE.

+keyword - stores a keyword

+symbol - stores a symbol

+list - stores a list by writing it to a string.
+The items in the list must be able to be readable written.

+vector - stores a vector similarly to list

+array - stores a array similarly to list

+'''

-- : column specifies the name of the SQL column which the slot maps onto, if : db-kind is not : virtual, and defaults to the slot name.
-If the slot name is used for the SQL column name, any hypens in the slot name are converted to underscore characters. - :void-value specifies the value to store in the Lisp instance if the SQL value is NULL and defaults to NIL. - :db-constraints is a keyword symbol representing an SQL column constraint expression or a list of such symbols.
-The following column constraints are supported: :not-null, :primary-key, :unique, :unsigned (MySQL specific), :zerofill (MySQL specific) and :auto-increment (MySQL specific). - :db-type a string to specify the SQL column type.
-If specified, this string overrides the SQL column type as computed from the :type slot value.
+- :column specifies the name of the SQL column which the slot maps onto, if :db-kind is not :virtual, and defaults to the slot name.
+If the slot name is used for the SQL column name, any hypens in the slot name are converted to underscore characters. - :void-value specifies the value to store in the Lisp instance if the SQL value is NULL and defaults to NIL. - : db-constraints is a string representing an SQL table constraint expression or a list of such strings. - : db-type a string to specify the SQL column type.
+If specified, this string overrides the SQL column type as computed from the : type slot value.